osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 Plugin Interfaces {#started__interfaces__plugin}
 ==

 A plugin is a chunk of code that is compiled as a shared library and inserted into the simulation.
-The plugin has direct access to all the functionality of Gazebo through the standard C++ classes.
+The plugin has direct access to all the functionality of Gazebo through the standard C++ classes, documented in the public [API](http://gazebosim.org/api).

 Plugins are useful because they:
  * let developers control almost any aspect of Gazebo